hc-oss/react-multi-select-component/README.md

 ## 🌐 Internationalization

-You can override the strings to be whatever you want, including translations for your languages.
+You can easily Internationalize this component by passing prop `overrideStrings` so that UI strings can be presented in a different language

+default values for `overrideStrings` are as below

 ```json
 {